wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

 information."

-While {{RFC8806}} behavior can be achieved by "manually" configuring software the act as a secondary server for the root-zone (see {{RFC8806}} Section B.1.
+While {{RFC8806}} behavior can be achieved by "manually" configuring software that acts as a secondary server for the root-zone (see {{RFC8806}} Section B.1.
 Example Configuration: BIND 9.12 and Section B.2 Example Configuration:
 Unbound 1.8), most resolver implmentations now support simpler, and more robust, configuration mechanisms to enable this support.
 For example, ISC BIND 9.14 and above supports "mirror" zones, Unbound 1.9 supports "auth-zone", and Knot Resolver uses its "prefill" module to load the root zone information.
-See Appendix A for details.
+See Appendix A for configuration details.
 In addition to providing simpler configuration of the LocalRoot mechanism, these mechanisms support "falling back" to querying the root-servers directly if they are unable to fetch the entire root zone.

 # Conventions and Definitions {#definitions}